chggr/scripts-config/README.md

 Contains scripts that ping remote hosts or DNS servers periodically to gather statistics about ISP service interruptions and overall service quality.

+## ranger
+Contains configuration for ranger, the text based file manager.

 ## vim
 Contains configuration for the vim text editor.